TraSCE: Trajectory Steering for Concept Erasure: Experiments

 \subsection{Limitations}

-While we show the effectiveness of this approach in various scenarios, it is also important to acknowledge that image generation using this approach requires an additional gradient computation at each time step along with an additional noise prediction compared to the standard denoising procedure.
-However, the additional noise prediction is required by other approaches as well such as Safe-Latent-Diffusion (SLD) \cite{schramowski2023safe}.
-Image generation using Stable Diffusionv1.4 takes 5.45 seconds on an average while our approach takes 14.29 seconds.
-This is the average value across 100 generations with 50 denoising steps on one A100 GPU.
+TraSCE requires an additional gradient computation at each time step along with an additional noise prediction compared to the standard denoising procedure.
+The additional noise prediction is required by other approaches as well such as Safe-Latent-Diffusion (SLD) \cite{schramowski2023safe}.
+Image generation using SDv1.4 takes 5.45 seconds on average while our approach takes 14.29 seconds on average across 100 generations with 50 denoising steps on one A100 GPU.